The United States Coffee & Tea Co. — 1911

-The photo at the top shows their building at the northeast corner of Akard and what is now the 1600 block of Elm; a few years later they moved down Elm to the northwest corner of Elm and Ervay, just a couple of doors east from the Palace Theater (you can see part of their building behind a photo of the Wilson Building here) — this location was once threatened by a fire that broke out in the bakery owned by Frank A. Carreud.
+The photo at the top shows their building at the northeast corner of Elm and Akard; a few years later they moved down Elm to the northwest corner of Elm and Ervay, just a couple of doors east of the Palace Theater (you can see part of their building behind a photo of the Wilson Building here) — this location was once threatened by a fire which broke out in the bakery owned by Frank A. Carreud:

 There was a surprising amount of coffee-roasting going on in Dallas in the early decades of the twentieth century.
 In 1922 the big boys were trying to organize a coffee spot market in Galveston, port to Brazilian coffee and West Indies spices.